thepaperpilot/thepaperpilot.github.io/site/garden/decentralized-education/index.md

 const pageData = useData();
 </script>
 <h1 class="p-name">Decentralized Education</h1>
-<p>1697 words, ~9 minute read. <span v-html="data[`site/${pageData.page.value.relativePath}`]" /></p>
+<p>1702 words, ~9 minute read. <span v-html="data[`site/${pageData.page.value.relativePath}`]" /></p>
 <hr/>

-<details><summary>Referenced by:</summary><a href="/garden/constructivism/index.md">Constructivism</a><a href="/garden/education/index.md">Education</a><a href="/garden/learning-styles/index.md">Learning Styles</a><a href="/garden/motivation/index.md">Motivation</a><a href="/garden/orchard/index.md">Orchard</a><a href="/garden/standardized-education/index.md">Standardized Education</a></details>
+<details><summary>Referenced by:</summary><a href="/garden/anti-intellectualism/index.md">Anti-Intellectualism</a><a href="/garden/constructivism/index.md">Constructivism</a><a href="/garden/education/index.md">Education</a><a href="/garden/learning-styles/index.md">Learning Styles</a><a href="/garden/motivation/index.md">Motivation</a><a href="/garden/orchard/index.md">Orchard</a><a href="/garden/standardized-education/index.md">Standardized Education</a></details>

 <details><summary>Tags:</summary><a href="/garden/education/index.md">Education</a><a href="/garden/decentralized/index.md">Decentralized</a></details>

 Decentralized education refers to an education system where instead of a standardized curriculum, everyone is involved in the teaching process and thus helps shape the curriculum.
-This means everyone shares the role of both teacher and student rather than those being discrete sets of people.
-The process of learning is then a collaborative and interactive process where all participants are heavily engaged.
+It would be self guided, self paced, and mastery focused rather than using grades to coerce students into learning subjects they find uninteresting and unimportant.
+This process means everyone shares the role of both teacher and student rather than one or the other, and the process of learning becomes a collaborative and interactive process where all participants are heavily engaged.

 ## Curriculum